Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 However, caution is necessary: some fabrics shrink or get damaged at high temperatures.
 Always check garment care labels before increasing wash temperature.

-Cold water washes save energy but often fail against greasy stains unless combined with strong pretreatment products.
+Cold water washes save energy, but they can be less effective against greasy stains unless combined with strong pretreatment products and the right detergent.

 Detergent Chemistry: Why Some Work Better Than Others